LiuJiawenn/Design-and-Implementation-of-Handwriting-Recognition-System-Based-on-Inertial-Sensors/README.md

 recognition accuracy of the system by optimizing stroke segmentation and enumeration, adding dictionary correction and other methods.

 ### Execute
 This is a group of script but not a complete pipline.
-But you can still try to run it with the unstore data.
+But you can still try to run it with the instore data.
-Simply run the Main\main.m
+Simply run the Main\main.m, there is three lines of addpath() on the top, change it to your own path.